starfederation/datastar-restructure-interim/code/go/site/static/md/guide/getting_started.md

 The quickest way to use Datastar is to include it in your HTML using a script tag hosted on a CDN.

+### BEN this is out of date start: import maps are the way to go
 ```html
 <script type="module" defer src="https://cdn.jsdelivr.net/npm/@sudodevnull/datastar"></script>
 ```